Everton railway station

-Everton is a closed station of the closed Bright line.
+Everton is a closed station of the closed Bright line which served the town of Everton, Victoria.
 Everton was the former junction station for the Yackandandah line.
+The station begain operating in the 1870s, and would close down 100 years later as the Yackandandah line and Bright line shut down.

 Only the platform remains at this station where a new shelter and toilets have been built as part of a rail trail project.
 A plaque and commemorative buffer stop have also been erected on the platform.